-5DPM Complexity Dimension

-Context

-Critical Success Factor

-Obtain bike and transit group acceptance of the preferred National Environmental Policy Act (NEPA) project alternative

-Selected 5DPM Project Execution Tools

-Tool 13: Establish public involvement plan

-5DPM Action Plan

-Develop a public involvement plan to:

-Address public concern that the project will lessen various modes of transit due to the increase of highway construction.
-Secure legislative support and funding to establish a new bus barn to add more metro buses to bus routes and promote various modes of transit.
+Critical Success Factor Selected 5DPM Project Execution Tools 5DPM Action Plan Obtain bike and transit group acceptance of the preferred National Environmental Policy Act (NEPA) project alternative Tool 13: Establish public involvement plan Develop a public involvement plan to: Address public concern that the project will lessen various modes of transit due to the increase of highway construction.
+Secure legislative support and funding to establish a new bus barn to add Factor Obtain bike and transit group acceptance of the preferred National Environmental Policy FactorExecution ToolsObtain bike and transit group acceptance of the preferred National Environmental PolicyTool 13: Establish public involvement plan identifying next steps.

 If we do a better job defining complexity within complex projects, we can start building confidence within WisDOT and in the legislature, municipalities, and general public.
-5DPM helps you document project data and funding by mapping out a well-defined process and clearly identifying next steps.
+5DPM helps you document project data and funding by mapping out a well-defined process and clearly

-- Larry Jones, WisDOT
+Larry Jones, WisDOT